 The Centre is run by Hornsey Vale Community Association, a charitable non-profit making organisation.

-The Community Centre is managed by the thirteen local residents who make up the Hornsey Vale Community Association’s management committee.
+The Community Centre is managed by the twelve local residents who make up the Hornsey Vale Community Association’s management committee.
 The management committee is responsible for ensuring the Centre is well run, keeps to its charitable objectives and has sound financial management.
-The members of the committee are elected each year at our Annual General Meeting.
-The present management members led by our Chair Lynne Brackley.

 A number of local businesses support our projects and events through in-kind donations and discounts.